 What Symptoms Warrant a Visit to a Neurologist?

 If you are experiencing any of the following symptoms, it may be time to seek help.
-Share with your doctor the various signs so he or she can confirm your diagnosis.
+Share with your Atlanta Neurologist the various signs so he or she can confirm your diagnosis.

 The list below is not an all-encompassing list.
 It is a general guide to help you know when to connect with your medical team to obtain proper treatment.